Art (integration) is for everyone.

 Engineering.
 Music.
 Chemistry.
 History.
 Math.
 Dance.
 Psychology.
 Marketing.
 Medicine.
 Faculty from all disciplines are invited to explore how integrating art into their course can improve engagement and learning outcomes for their students.

-Applications for the program are due by May 8.
+Applications for the program are due by May 13.
 Faculty in all tracks are eligible to apply.
-Selected participants will be notified in mid-to-late May and the program will begin at the start of the fall 2024 semester.
+Selected participants will be notified by late May and the program will begin at the start of the fall 2026 semester.

 ArtInfuse Teaching Strategies